kelseyabreu/biomastersCampaign/README.md

 [Species vanishing at rates not seen since the great extinctions.]
 [Ecosystems collapsing.
 Feedback loops breaking.
 The web fraying.]

-[Weeks ago - a ripple in consciousness] (this area here might be adjusted later) [Not here.
+[Months ago - a ripple in consciousness]
+[Not here.
 Distant.
 Far away.
 Across the continent.]
 [Two years before that - another ripple, fainter]